 - Illinois Census records, including all Lake County records to date

 - Family histories

 - Lake County Probate Index & records (on microfilm)

 - Lake County Yearbooks

 - An extensive Lake County obituary file

 For those specifically researching Lake County relatives, Fremont Library has useful materials in its own collection in the main library.
 See some of them on the library's Local History page.

 The Society has monthly meetings with informative speakers on all aspects of genealogical research.
-The most recent list of topics and speakers can be found on the LCIGS Meetings page.
+The most recent list of topics and speakers can be found on the LCIGS home page.

 The Society periodically offers trips to research facilities such as the State Historical Library in Madison, Wisconsin, and the Newberry Library in Chicago, Illinois.
-Information about any upcoming trips will be on the LCIGS News page.
+Information about any upcoming trips will be on the LCIGS website.